etraxis/etraxis-api/README.md

 [![Code Quality](https://scrutinizer-ci.com/g/etraxis/etraxis/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/etraxis/etraxis/?branch=master)

 eTraxis is an issue tracking system with ability to set up an unlimited number of customizable workflows.
-It can be used to track almost anything, though the most popular cases are a *bug tracker* and a *helpdesk system*.
+It can be used to track almost anything, though the most popular cases are a *bug tracker* and a *help desk system*.

 ### Features